skamal-123/Simple-Card/README.md

 # Simple-Card
-A basic Simple Card using HTML and CSS.
+A Simple Card using HTML and CSS.